Gregisa/Gregisa/README.md

-### Olá mundo 🌎 sou a Isabela
+### Hello world 🌎 I'm Isabela

- - 🌱 Atualmente sou aluna da geração 007 da [@Laboratória](https://www.laboratoria.la/br)
+ - 🌱 Currently I'm studying in the 007 generation of [@Laboratória](https://www.laboratoria.la/br)
- - 💻 Estou aprendendo os pilares do front-end: JavaScript, CSS e HTML
+ - 💻 I'm learning the pillars of the front-end: JavaScript, CSS e HTML
- - 🤔 Tenho interesse em conhecer mais sobre back-end e UI
+ - 🤔 I am interested in learning more about Phyton and UI
- - 😄 Pronomes: Ela/Dela
+ - 😄 Pronouns: She/Her
- - 🧠 Para além do código: sou entusiasta do cinema, tenho tato para criar playlists para pessoas/momentos e gosto de fazer esculturas em argila
+ - 🧠 Beyond the code: I'm a cinema enthusiastic, I have the tact to make playlists for people/moments and I enjoy to make clay sculptures
  - 📫 E-mail: isabela.bonander@gmail.com

 <div align="center">